nuringa/khsm/README.md

 ### Description

-This is an implementation of the game famous worldwide
+This is an implementation of a famous game

 Language: *Russian*